0xDBFB7/ionprinter/documents/brief_description.md

 ##### Brief description

+Wait, why not publish it?
+If the technique is unfounded, then I will waste a great deal of scientists time, and

 > Reality must take precedence over public relations, for nature cannot be fooled. - *Feynman*

 Behold, the central thesis of the *Ionolith*:

-> Can macroscopic solid objects be produced by connecting a CRT monitor to an ion thruster connected to a furnace?

 Less facetiously, this technique is known as ion beam deposition (or lithography).
 It is currently limited to producing objects at a scale of angstroms per hour, and the machines cost many millions.

-Building on 1,600 scientific papers, I have not been able to demonstrate that it is entirely impossible to print centimeters per hour with a $1000 machine.
+Very unfortunately for my studies, parents, and mental health, I've been unable to conclusively demonstrate that it is entirely impossible to simply scale this up to $\text{cm}^3$/hour with a $1000 consumer machine, despite 3 years and 1,600 papers.

-This is almost certainly impossible, of course, since nobody is doing it; but it's such an absurd and fantastic problem that I've been unable to stop working on it; and to date I have not found a complete theoretical basis for its impossibility.
+This is almost certainly impossible, of course, since nobody is doing it; but it's such an absurd and fantastic problem that I've been unable to stop working on it.

 I am buoyed by the fact that a very closely related thin-film technique called Physical Vapor Deposition was once demonstrated to produce millimeter-scale layers.

 Even when it ends up being impossible, I have learned a great deal from the process; so I'm not altogether concerned about when that day comes - though I must admit to hoping that it won't.

-Difficult problems:

-#### An inexpensive, demountable, user-friendly high vacuum system

-This turned out to be the easiest part of the whole system; in fact, I have a system built from scrap for \$250 that easily attains $10^{-5}$ mBar.

-Together with ceramic techniques from below,

-Building diffusion pumps has revealed their ludicrously simple construction that is belied by their high market prices.

-Because of the temperatures involved, the contamination that  the bane of all are not expected to cause difficulty.
+### Problems in order of difficulty

 #### Space-charge neutralization